‘Yuri On Ice’ Creators MAPPA In The U.S. Anime Midwest 2017 Convention: Will YOI Season 2 Be Announced?

 — ji@サンクトペテルブルク編????????✨⛸ (@soukatsu_) March 10, 2017

 Held in Rosemont, Illinois, just outside of Chicago’s O’hare Airport, the annual Anime Midwest convention kicks off in July.
-The three-day convention hosts all kinds of events ranging from talks with the anime industry to a massive exhibit hall filled with anime merchandise.
+The three day convention hosts all kinds of events ranging from talks with the anime industry to a massive exhibit hall filled with anime merchandise.
 With the anime fan base increasing substantially last year, this year’s convention is expected to be attended by more than 15,000 people.

 [Featured Image by Mitsurō Kubo/Yuri!!!
 On Ice/Funimation]